In Depth: Required Termination Date on Court Orders & Problems

 How to End Child Support in Florida – Procedure

-If your situation does not allow simply ceasing to pay child support, you must file a Supplemental Petition to Modify Child Support.
+If your situation does not allow simply cease to pay child support, you must file a Supplemental Petition to Modify Child Support.
 It is filed under your original case number – in the same court where the order was originally entered.
 This process can be complex depending on the county, and jurisdiction.
 Many times the process is similar to an original divorce or paternity case and can require the same amount of steps.

-A Supplemental Petition to Modify or Terminate Child Support must be filed, served on the other side, financial information must be swapped, you may be required to mediate, and the court may schedule a final hearing.
-It is a complex, drawn out process.
+A Supplemental Petition to Modify or Terminate Child Support must be filed, and served on the other side, financial information must be swapped, you may be required to mediate, and the court may schedule a final hearing.
+It is a complex, drawn-out process.
 It is best for a support attorney to look at things to determine if there is a more simple way to end child support.

 Get Started Now

 The Law Firm of Ayo and Iken gives free consultations for termination of child support issues.
 The best child support attorneys will always work with you to determine the most simple, direct way to end child support for your particular situation.
-We can help with that process and guide you to the most cost-effective, timely way.
+We can help with that process and guide you in the most cost-effective, timely way.